Williammedeiros/trigger-test/README.md

 # trigger-test

 Jenkins no - The best Gitlab CI/CD

+Ruby and Python The best.